-The Group is 100% owned by Silk Way Airlines Limited Liability Company (the "Parent") as at 31 December 2022 and 2021.
 The ultimate parent of the Group is Silk Way Development Limited Liability Company and ultimate controlling party is Mr. Zaur Akhundov.

 2. ADOPTION OF NEW AND REVISED STANDARDS

 New and amended IFRS Accounting Standards that are effective for the current year